<< Click to Display Table of Contents >> Key Numbers |

 2. Import Key Records from SpecWorks - Used with new construction projects.
 Your Key Schedule can be entered into the Hardware Schedule and imported.
 Key Numbers and Cylinder/Cores are loaded into the program.
 You first import your Schlage or Falcon factory key system and then the SpecWorks file.
 When the Keygroups in SpecWorks match the Key Numbers in SITEMASTER 200, then your doors are automatically keyed.
 This must be requested and specified.

-2. Create System Keys WizardiStock_000015183192Large (The Combinator) - A good working knowledge of master keying is required.
+2. Create System Keys Wizard (The Combinator) - A good working knowledge of master keying is required.
 Key Numbers and Cylinder/Cores are loaded into the program.
 This method supports many other Manufacturers' Systems besides Schlage.

-3. Add Key Numbers and Cylinders WizardiStock_000015183192Large - Best way to manually add your keys and cylinder/Cores into the program.
+3. Add Key Numbers and Cylinders Wizard - Best way to manually add your keys and cylinder/Cores into the program.
 By typing single or multiple key number records into a list, the program builds and loads your Key Numbers and Cylinder/Cores.
 First, you add your master keys to the program.
 Then in the wizard, you select a master (Parent Key) for the new key numbers and cylinders.

 One of the most efficient methods for creating and loading key numbers into the Program is by using the Create System Keys Wizard (The Combinator) that is operated by the Locksmith from the Key Systems Screen.
 When Key Number records are created using this method, the program labels your keys based on a preselected method of key numbering (See The Create Key Number Based on Options ).
 Additional information such as Keyway, Symbol, Bitting, Serialization, and Key Quantities are also assigned automatically.
 This method links the keys that are created to the selected Key System.
 You may also add keys one at a time that link themselves to a selected Key System and you can do this from the Key Numbers List Screen from within a key system.
 Another option is to manually add keys that are not linked to a key system.
 The program allows you to create both keys and cylinders that fall outside of any predefined system.
 To learn how to generate keys and work with systems, see Create System Keys Wizard, Add Keys and Cylinders Wizard, and Key Systems.